zerotier/terraform-multicloud-quickstart/README.md

 Below that, you'll see a module for each cloud.
 You'll notice overlapping `192.168` CIDRs everywhere.
-This was chosen on purpose to simulate the unpredictable local environments of residential ISPs, and other networks outside our administrative control.
+This is purpose, to simulate residential ISPs and other networks outside our administrative control.

 The directories under [modules](https://github.com/zerotier/zerotier-terraform-quickstart/blob/main/main.tf) use the bare minimum number of resources to spin up an instance on each cloud,